NHSDigital/prescriptions-for-patients/README.md

 This is a proxy code and specification for the *prescriptions-for-patients* API.
 This calls an AWS API that is defined at https://github.com/NHSDigital/prescriptionsforpatients.
 The API returns prescriptions for the NHS number that the caller is authenticated with.
+In non production environments you can pass in a header called x-nhs-number to get details for an NHS number other than the one you are authenticated with.
 Access to the API is restricted to authenticated NHS login OAuth V2 token.

 * `specification/` This [Open API Specification](https://swagger.io/docs/specification/about/) describes the endpoints, methods and messages exchanged by the API.
 Use it to generate interactive documentation; the contract between the API and its consumers.